 To the bone: this near-native Texan loves him some barbecue, especially with generous sides of blues and Memphis soul music.
 Known to talk more than his share, mostly the truth.
 Has a wife, a daughter and a son who make him proud and make him laugh.
 And think.
 And be grateful.
 Works out pretty regularly, including a weekly pick-up soccer game at which he is surrounded by much better players who have not yet changed the location of the game without telling him.
 Plays drums and sings (yes, often at the same time) and strums a little acoustic guitar.
 Has side business in real estate and real estate lending.

-Richard grew up in Dallas, both before the ad business and in it.
-His deep experience include extended stays at Bozell, Tracy-Locke, Levenson and recognition from “Communication Arts” and “Print” magazines, Radio Mercury Awards, Addys, Dallas Society for Visual Communications and more.
-He’s been known to do voiceover for local and national TV and radio spots.
-He’s gone from Copywriter to Senior Vice President/Creative Director, and now finds himself back mostly in the role of Copywriter, but with better stories.
-Richard and Greg go way back and have personally tagged the darkest of Dallas’s alleyways.
+Richard grew up in Dallas, both before the advertising business and in it.
+His decades of experience include stints at Bozell, Tracy-Locke, Levenson, Interstate Batteries and recognition from “Communication Arts” and “Print” magazines, Radio Mercury Awards, Addys, Dallas Society for Visual Communications and more.
+He’s been known to do Broadcast Production Lite and voiceover for local and national TV and radio spots.
+He’s gone from Copywriter to Senior Vice President/Creative Director twice, and now finds himself back in the role of Copywriter, but with better stories.

 Phil Klafta, Hound Dog and Planning Guru